therealnicoroshi/modlist/README.md

 https://store.steampowered.com/app/993090/Lossless_Scaling/

 This can do upscaling but I use it for the frame generation feature as the upscaling isn't as nice as the one from PureDark.

+Use the Beta - Beta version under properties/ updates

 NOTE:   Using this frame generator with pureDark's upscaler DLSS Performance I can run this list at 3440x1440 output resolution, and 120-144fps on my 3090 i9 10850 32GB Ram system. without these two my system runs this list at 30-50 fps.